 Iodine-131 has never been detected in ground water samples.
 From 1986-2003, no radionuclides were detected.
-In 2004, 2005, and 2007, tritium was detected at very low concentrations (near the instrument detection level) and close to environmental background concentration which is approximately 350 pCi/l (+/-150 pCi/l) in the area around Farley.
+In 2004, 2005, 2007, and 2008, tritium was detected at very low concentrations (near the instrument detection level) and close to environmental background concentration which is approximately 350 pCi/l (+/-150 pCi/l) in the area around Farley.
 The positive results seen in these years were less than 2% of the reporting level for tritium.
+In 2008, the difference between the single positive value (196 pCi/L) seen at the indicator station and the average of the 2 positive values (237 pCi/L) seen at the control station was not statistically discernible (using the modified Student's t-test).
 The MDC and RL for tritium in drinking water are 2,000 and 20,000 pCi/l, respectively.
 Figure 4.6-1 and Table 4.6-1 show the historical trending of the average annual detectable tritium concentration in ground water.